 The Commission obtains aerial photography of the Southeastern Wisconsin Region at five-year intervals.
 The earlier aerial photography was prepared as a black-and-white hardcopy product, but beginning in 1995 the standard product was upgraded to black-and-white orthophotography and made available in digital form.
 Orthophotography is aerial photography that is enhanced by the removal of horizontal displacement caused by ground relief, thereby creating image products that can be used as true maps.
 In 2005, the regional product was further enhanced with the collection of high resolution color orthophotography in digital form only.
-A project in 2007 obtained color digital orthophotography for a portion of the Region as part of a grant award from the U.S. Geological Survey under the Federal Homeland Security Program.
+A project in 2007 obtained color digital orthophotography for a portion of the Region as part of a grant award from the U.S. Geological Survey.
+During 2009 the groundwork was laid for the 2010 orthophotography project.